Lawrence Osborne: Reception

 Beautiful Animals was published by Hogarth in July 2017 and was featured on the cover of The New York Times Book Review with a review by the Japanese-American novelist Katie Kitamura.
 In her long review of the novel in The Washington Post, Lionel Shriver wrote: "So let's not mince words.
 This is a great book."
+A film adaptation is currently in development.

 Osborne was asked by the Raymond Chandler estate to write the next Philip Marlowe novel, released in 2018.
 Widely and favourably reviewed, Only to Sleep was selected by philosopher John Gray as his Book of the Year in the New Statesman, and was included in The New York Times 100 Most Notable Books of 2018 and NPR's Best Books of 2018.
 It was selected by William Boyd in the same category in The Guardian.

 The Glass Kingdom was published in 2020 and was included in the New York Times Notable 100 Books of 2020.
 It was also reviewed at length in a profile of the author by John Gray in The New Statesman.

-A novel On Java Road, set in Hong Kong, appeared with Random House in August 2022 to enthusiastic reviews on both sides of the Atlantic.
+A novel On Java Road, set in Hong Kong, appeared with Random House in August 2022 to enthusiastic reviews.
 It was named as a recommended book by Molly Young in the New York Times.
-A collection of short stories, Burning Angel, appeared a year later in 2023 and was selected as a New Statesman "Book of the Year 2023."
+Burning Angel appeared a year later in 2023 and was selected as a New Statesman "Book of the Year 2023."